xiaomingfu2013/DelaySSAToolkit.jl/README.md

 <!-- [![Coverage](https://codecov.io/gh/palmtree2013/DelaySSAToolkit.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/palmtree2013/DelaySSAToolkit.jl) -->

-DelaySSAToolkit.jl is a tool developed on top of [DiffEqJump.jl](https://github.com/SciML/DiffEqJump.jl) which solves the stochastic simulation with **delay** and contains the following features:
+DelaySSAToolkit.jl is a tool developed on top of [DiffEqJump.jl](https://github.com/SciML/DiffEqJump.jl) in Julia which solves the stochastic simulation with delay and contains the following features:

 ## Features
 - Various delay stochastic simulation algorithms are provided;
 - Stochastic delay type is supported;
 - Multiple delay channels and simultaneous delay reactions are supported;
+- A cascade of delay reactions is supported (a delay reaction that incurs other delay reactions);
 - Priority queue and dependency graph are integrated for high computational performance;
 - Ecosystem with [Catalyst](https://github.com/SciML/Catalyst.jl), [DiffEqJump](https://github.com/SciML/DiffEqJump.jl), [DifferentialEquations](https://github.com/JuliaDiffEq/DifferentialEquations.jl) and more...

-## Installation
-DelaySSAToolkit can be installed through the Julia package manager:
 ## Installation
 DelaySSAToolkit can be installed through the Julia package manager:
 ```julia